umalabs/correlated-authorization/README.md

 Steps:

-1. The RqP directs the client to access the resource_uri with no access token.
+1. The RqP directs the client to access the resource_uri e.g., to get or post data, with no access token.
 2. The RS requests a permission ticket. <dl><dt></dt><dd>The AS generates the permission ticket itself (ticket is a random NONCE) and the permission token<sub><sup><span class="fn"> The permission token is not mentioned in the UMA specification.
 A detailed description of the permission token format is out of scope of this paper.</span><sup></sub>, which is bound to the permission ticket through a permission ticket hash.
 The permission token contains these claims:&nbsp;{issuer,&nbsp;ts,&nbsp;rs_uri,&nbsp;resource_uri_hash,&nbsp;permission_ticket_hash} where
 -&nbsp;issuer is the URI that identifies who issues the permission token
 -&nbsp;ts is the timestamp of when the permission ticket was created